 - storage requirements.The waste handling procedures are mandatory when preparing waste for disposal.

 These procedures cover all students, faculty and staff, including teaching and research laboratory personnel working with hazardous materials.
-Private companies or individuals renting space and facilities from the University must abide by all applicable environmental legislation as well as University procedures and arrange for the disposal of hazardous wastes through the Office of Environmental Health and Safety.
+Private companies or individuals renting space and facilities from the University must abide by all applicable environmental legislation as well as University procedures and arrange for the disposal of hazardous wastes through the Environmental Protection Services.
 There may be a charge back to the company for disposal services.